-This cream was created with only essential ingredients that are, pure, all-natural, organic and vegan.
-It is designed to prevent stretch marks while keeping your skin extremely hydrated and firm from your first days of using it all the way through your pregnancy journey.
+This cream was created with only essential ingredients that are, pure, all-natural, organic, and vegan.
+It is designed to prevent stretch marks while keeping your skin extremely hydrated and firm from your first days of using it through your pregnancy journey.

 After you apply this cream, it will continue to melt into your skin anywhere from twelve to twenty-four hours later.
 Another benefit of this cream is it helps with the itchiness that often comes with your growing belly and stretch marks.

-Past studies done and previous customers both confirm that this cream left very few if any stretchmarks after consistent application.
-Even customers who used the cream after their pregnancy reported that their stretchmarks faded significantly.
+Past studies and previous customers both confirm that this cream left very few if any stretchmarks after consistent application.
+Even customers who used the cream after their pregnancy reported that their stretch marks faded significantly.
 It should be kept in mind that ultimate results will depend on how often you use it and your body’s genetics.

-This nourishing, natural stretch mark cream includes cocoa, shea and jojoba butters to deliver loads of goodness to your skin.
-It’s also fragrance-free so won’t irritate those mamas battling morning sickness.
+This nourishing, natural stretch mark cream includes cocoa, Shea and jojoba butters to deliver loads of goodness to your skin.
+It’s also fragrance-free so it won’t irritate those mamas battling morning sickness.